AverageLehi/CourseMate/I_walkthrough.md

     - Weekly Planning

 Tags and edge cases
-- Several notes include example tags (e.g. `#ethics`, `#planner`, `#cornell`, `#exercise`), and the Note editor now sanitizes whitespace-only tag inputs so the placeholder is visible and tags are normalized on save.
+ - Several notes include example tags (e.g. `#ethics`, `#planner`, `#cornell`, `#exercise`).
+The Note editor highlights in-content hashtags and extracts/normalizes them on save.

 Tag sidebar & overflow handling

-If users add a large number of tags, the UI will no longer expand and push other elements because:
+If users add a large number of tags, tags remain inline in the content and will not expand any additional tag UI layers — tagging is handled within the note text itself.

-- Chips are rendered inside a bounded scrollable frame (fixed height) so the main layout remains stable.
-- A separate "Open Tag Sidebar" button is available in both the Home write area and the Note editor; opening it displays a small popup with a scrollable list of tags and per-tag "Remove" buttons so you can manage many tags comfortably.

 How to validate these scenarios locally
 1. Open the app and go to "Notebooks" → pick a notebook (e.g. "Purposive Communication" or "Ethics in Computing").